Can you trust what you see on the internet – or is it fraud?

-Surrey’s Police and Crime Commissioner, Lisa Townsend, has shared her new blueprint for policing in the county between 2025 and 2028.
+Surrey’s Police and Crime Commissioner, Lisa Townsend, has launched an innovative new fraud campaign.

 Volunteer with us